Translations of the Odyssey: Post-classical and Renaissance

 In or about 1462, Francesco Griffolini made a new paraphrastic prose translation into Latin for Pope Pius II.
 The first printed edition of the Odyssey in Greek was published in Milan 1488 by Demetrios Chalkokondyles, a Greek scholar resident in the Republic of Florence.
 Other noted editions appeared for the Latin version, beginning with that printed by Johann Schott of Strasbourg; new Latin versions or adaptations were put out by Andreas Divus and Raffaele Maffei.
 Divus' translation was in a simplified version of Latin, and did not include with it the Homeric Greek text.
 A word-for-word rendition, it remained highly popular during those decades, although similar translations by other writers remained in constant circulation.
-For example, Maffei's translation in Latin prose was printed at several European cities in the late-15th and early-16th century century, including Rome, Cologne and Antwerp.
+For example, Maffei's translation in Latin prose was printed at several European cities in the late-15th and early-16th century, including Rome, Cologne and Antwerp.
 Printed translations for modern European languages surged in popularity in the 16th century; the inaugural book of this category was probably Simon Schaidenreisser's German print of 1537.
 Many of this group were only partial translations; parts eight through twelve of the poem (Odysseus' account of his adventures) were the most commonly translated, which Jessica Wolfe says indicates that they were "read for recreation and not serious study".
 Most of these were written in Latin.

 Renaissance readers particularly emphasised elements of colonial expansion and sea travel.
 Running parallel to the late Renaissance, the Age of Discovery brought Europeans and their cultures in contact with non-seafaring empires, including Ashikaga Japan.
 Based on unusual similarities, scholars such as Tsubouchi Shōyō and James T. Araki have proposed that the 16th-century Japanese epic of Yuriwaka is partly inspired by echoes from the Odyssey; Araki theorizes that the Homeric poem was circulated in Japan by the Jesuits, and then adapted by kōwakamai performers.
 In 1550, Gonzalo Pérez, a high-ranking bureaucrat of the Spanish Empire, published in Salamanca his draft of the poem, which in all ran at 21,944 verses; named Ulixea (rather than the updated Odisea), it is viewed as the first translation of that poem not just in Spanish, but in any Romance language.
 Philosopher Dirck Coornhert, active in the Habsburg Netherlands, published his Dutch translation in stages, from 1561—a "rather free" interpretation, it was done mainly from a Latin manuscript.